...

 Hakkōda Ropeway (八甲田ロープウェー)

 Ropeways are not cheap to build.
 So if a ropeway is built at a location, the scenery from the ropeway is bound to be amazing.
-Not only is the Hakkōda Ropeway known for its great view, but they are also known for its skiing and snowboarding courses from the Summit Station (山麓・山頂駅).
+Not only is the Hakkoda Ropeway renowned for its breathtaking views, but it is also recognised for its skiing and snowboarding courses departing from the Summit Station.
+There are a few trekking courses that you can always stroll around to explore the area more closely after you get to the summit (*’▽’).

 Hakkoda Ropeway Aomori Japan Autumn